circlewithamole/circlewithamole/README.md

  things you gotta know when you interact with me:

 - I’m awkward in chats.
 I’m most confident talking to people I’m close with, and I can get really quiet sometimes.
-If I go silent, don’t worry—I don’t mind if you do the same
+If I go silent, don’t worry I don’t mind if you do the same

 -  On PonyTown, feel free to interact or c + h with me!
 Cuddling with people is fun, so don’t be shy! :D